codepilotsf/ezpz-ui/_notes.md

-New plan for themes, colors, variants, etc.

-You can pass a `theme` as one of the following:
-'default', 'accent', 'info', 'warning', 'success, 'error'

-Alternatively, `color` can be passed as an arbitrary color name or hex value to set the foreground color and `bg-color` can also be passed for those components that have a background color.

-Trying to pass both a `theme` and `color` or `bg-color` will throw an error.

-These makes `type` now available to be used for other purposes like `type="button"` or `type="dot-row"`.

-The `variant` prop is also now available should we need yet another prop like that.

 ### SuperForms integration

 I just went through the basic tutorial and I feel like I have a good understanding of the basics and an idea for how to kind of beautifully integrate it with LIB/UI.